 5. Wait 45 minutes to an hour after eating to brush your teeth.
 When you eat or drink acidic foods they soften the enamel of your teeth.
 If you brush immediately, you’ll damage your temporarily softened tooth enamel.
 Waiting about an hour before brushing allows your enamel to harden again before you begin brushing.

 6. Use toothpaste that protects and repairs your enamel.
-Using a fluoride toothpaste like Colgate Enamel Health Mineral Repair Toothpaste twice a day as part of your daily healthy lifestyle routine can strengthen and repair your enamel.
-Colgate Enamel Health Mineral Repair Toothpaste helps your teeth absorb essential minerals, such as natural calcium, and this leads to stronger, healthier enamel.
-It also provides protection against sensitivity and cavities with continued use.
+Using a fluoride toothpaste that protects and repairs enamel twice a day as part of your daily healthy lifestyle routine can strengthen and repair your enamel.
 This all contributes to my long-term dental health and that’s important because I plan on using these teeth for a very long time

 7. Use a soft bristled brush.
 It’s important to use a soft-bristled brush and don’t brush with too much pressure.
 Using a gentle touch while brushing and using a soft bristles will better preserve your enamel over time.